 Campbell Wilson (laughing): I’ll be extremely surprised, especially in India.
 Outside India, maybe a fighting chance.
 Inside India, not so much.

-Campbell Wilson Because Air India hadn’t recruited since 1999, the average age of an employee was 54 with many people were quite close to retirement.
+Campbell Wilson Because Air India hadn’t recruited since 1999, the average age of employees was 54, with many people quite close to retirement.
 And those people had spent almost their entire career in a public sector environment.
 The transition to a private sector environment with different performance management criteria, different demands and expectations was a little bit, I guess, concerning or traumatising for people.

 And we made available a voluntary retirement scheme.
 In fact, we’ve done three tranches of voluntary retirement scheme so that people who didn’t feel confident in making the transition or people that didn’t receive the position that they would like to receive or had other opportunities, could exit the business in a comfortable, respectful and ultimately voluntary way.
 About 3,000 people have taken the opportunity to leave the business through that voluntary scheme.